phvheumen/matlab-cli/README.md

 >>
 ```

 Run scripts.
-Here a dummy script `gen_seq` is used that is used to generate the 10 first numbers of the Fibonacci sequence.
+Here a dummy script `gen_seq.m` is used that is used to generate the 10 first numbers of the Fibonacci sequence.
 ```
 C:\matlab-cli>matlab-cli gen_seq